Get a 360-Degree View of the Land of Fire & Ice on a Full-Circle Expedition Cruise

 Day 6: Siglufjordur / Akureyri

 Siglufjordur, a small town on Iceland's north coast, was the center of the country's once-thriving herring industry in the mid-20th century.
 We make a stop at the Herring Museum, which focuses on the wealth once provided by these small silver fish and how they were processed.
 Though the museum receives relatively few visitors in this remote location, it is the largest marine and industrial museum in Europe and has received the European Museum of the Year award.
-Though the herring are gone today, the town's economy is still fishing-based.
+Though the herring are gone today, the town's economy is still fishing-based, which we experience more closely through a re-enactment and tasting.
 We sail on to Akureyri, backed by snowcapped mountains at the head of Iceland's longest fjord, Eyjafjordur.
 Akureyri is Iceland's largest town outside Reykjavik, and though its population is just 18,000, it has a decidedly lively vibe.
 There's time to explore the Old Town, with its beautifully maintained period houses dating as far back as the late 18th century, or visit the Arctic Botanical Garden.

 Day 7: Lake Myvatn / Husavik Whale Watching